Francis Whately: David Bowie: Five Years

-This documentary focuses on five key years in David Bowie's career: 1971–1972, 1974–1975, 1976–1977, 1979–1980, 1982–1983.
-It comments on Bowie's change of image, from Ziggy Stardust to the Soul Star of Young Americans, to "The Thin White Duke", using archive material.
+This documentary focuses on five key years in David Bowie's career: 1971–1972, 1974–1975, 1976–1977, 1979–1980, and 1982–1983.
+It comments on Bowie's change of image, from Ziggy Stardust to the soul star of Young Americans, to "The Thin White Duke", using archive material.

 David Bowie: The Last Five years

-The documentary has continued the previous method of presenting David Bowie’ s life by interviewing others.
-This documentary was broadcast a year after Bowie’ s death and is also receiving widespread attention.
-Instead of interviewing Bowie’ s friends and family about Bowie’ s heart attack and later cancer diagnosis, Francis Whately interviewed the musicians who have cooperate with David Bowie in his last two albums (Blackstar and The Next Day) and the New York musical Lazarus.
-This documentary has showed Bowie’ s innovation in the last five years of his life after nearly a decade of silence.
+This documentary continued the previous method of presenting David Bowie’s life by interviewing others.
+It was broadcast a year after Bowie’s death and also received widespread attention.
+Instead of interviewing Bowie’s friends and family about his heart attack and later cancer diagnosis, Francis Whately interviewed the musicians who collaborated with David Bowie on his last two albums (Blackstar and The Next Day) and the New York musical Lazarus.
+This documentary showed Bowie’s innovation in the last five years of his life after nearly a decade of silence.